What to do when you want to do everything

 - A way that means you don’t have to wait for anyone to give you permission to get started.

-I’ve explained all of this in a jam-packed hour long audio on How To Create Your Perfect (Free Range) Career When No One Job Ticks The Boxes.
+I talk through this in a packed audio on How To Create Your Perfect (Free Range) Career When No One Job Ticks The Boxes.